Stats: 16.0 PTS, 6.7 AST, 4.2 REB, 1.2 STL, 18 PER

 Miller was never the perfect player.
 As I mentioned earlier, he could not shoot his way out of glass.
 He wasn’t a great defender either – he never had the body-type of a great defender or the quickness of smaller point guards.
 But he did have, and to this point still has, a strong understanding of basketball, always knowing where to position himself against his opponents.
 He always knew how to approach a screen, whether to post his opponent up, or whether to let Kyle Korver runs around screens until he finally found an opening.
 Andre Miller was a special talent whose time in Philadelphia was too short for my liking.
 And like always, he hasn’t received the appreciation he deserves for what he did for the Sixers.
 With his time here, Miller earns the 18th spot on my list.

-Topics: Andre Miller
+Tags: Andre Miller